AiviaCommunity/PythonForAivia/README.md

 Here you will find Python recipes and helper functions for Aivia users.

-The goal of this repository is to organize the work of the DRVision team and the Aivia community at large.
+The goal of this repository is to organize the work of the Aivia team and the Aivia community at large.

 _Note: This is currently a work in progress, but we wanted to begin sharing it with our user community so they can use what we've created and make their own contributions._